microsoft/covid19-BackToWork/WebchatChannel/ARM-Deployment.md

 8. Navigate to the Resource group created, you will find 7 resources created -
 ![](https://github.com/microsoft/covid19-BackToWork/blob/master/Screenshots/ARMTemplate-Resources.png)

+9. Basic configuration settings related to Azure SQL Server

+	9.1: Click on the SQL server resource.
+On the left pane, go to Security -> Firewalls and virtual networks -> **Allow Azure services and resources to access this server** , set this to **Yes**

-9. Basic configuration settings related to Azure SQL Database
+10. Basic configuration settings related to Azure SQL Database

-	9.1: Click on the SQL database resource.
+	10.1: Click on the SQL database resource.
 On the left pane, go to Settings -> Connection strings and copy the ADO.NET (SQL authentication) string that looks like -
-*Server=tcp:{your-db-server-name};Initial Catalog={your-database-name};Persist Security Info=False;User ID={your-userID};Password={your-password};MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;
+**Server=tcp:{your-db-server-name};Initial Catalog={your-database-name};Persist Security Info=False;User ID={your-userID};Password={your-password};MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;**

-	9.2: You will need a non-SA account to connect to Azure Function in the next Step [Step 3](https://github.com/microsoft/covid19-BackToWork/blob/master/WebchatChannel/3-DataConnection-AzureFunction.md).
+	10.2: You will need a non-SA account to connect to Azure Function in the next Step [Step 3](https://github.com/microsoft/covid19-BackToWork/blob/master/WebchatChannel/3-DataConnection-AzureFunction.md).
 Create a user with least privileges to have the ***ability to execute stored procedures***
 		- Here is a template to follow to create a new user with ability to [Execute Stored Procedure](https://github.com/microsoft/covid19-BackToWork/blob/master/WebchatChannel/ExecuteStoredProc-SQLUserTemplate.md)
 		- For more information on Database Users, please refer [here](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-user-transact-sql?view=sql-server-ver15)

-	9.3: Replace the UserId and Password of the SQL Connection String with this new user's credentials
+	10.3: Replace the UserId and Password of the SQL Connection String with this new user's credentials

-10. Basic configuration settings related to Azure Functions
+11. Basic configuration settings related to Azure Functions

-	10.1: Enable App Insights from Settings -> App Insights.
+	11.1: Enable App Insights from Settings -> App Insights.
 Click on "Turn on Application Insights" and create a new resource or choose an existing App Insights resource

-	10.2: Enforce HTTPS requests only by navigating to Settings -> TLS?SSL settings.
+	11.2: Enforce HTTPS requests only by navigating to Settings -> TLS?SSL settings.
 Set:
 			- HTTPS Only: On
 			- Minimum TLS Version: 1.2

-	10.3: Restrict CORS access: Don't use wildcards in your allowed origins list.
+	11.3: Restrict CORS access: Don't use wildcards in your allowed origins list.
 Instead, list the specific domains from which you expect to get requests.
 For more information, see [CORS](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings#cors)

-	10.4: On the left pane under Functions, click on Functions to get list of all deployed functions. **Get Function Url** of each function and paste it for use in Step 2.2 below.
+	11.4: On the left pane under Functions, click on Functions to get list of all deployed functions. **Get Function Url** of each function and paste it for use in Step 2.2 below.
 The Functions have a [Function level authorization scope](https://docs.microsoft.com/en-us/azure/azure-functions/security-concepts#function-access-keys) and will have a **code=** at the end of each Function Url

+**NOTE:** If Azure Functions do not work as expected, please follow the section at end of this page: **NOTE: Local development of Visual Studio code**

 ## Step 2.2: Integrate Azure services with Healthcare bot
 1. Navigate to the Healthcare Bot service admin portal of your instance created in Step 1 of this guide